akveo/react-native-ui-kitten/docs/src/articles/design-system/customize-mapping.md

 <hr>

-## Create a custom mapping
+## Create a mapping

-Let's create a file to define a custom mapping.
-In your project root, create a `custom-mapping.json`;
+Let's create a file to define a mapping.
+In your project root, create a `mapping.json`;

 ```json
 {